 The best way to describe Madam C.J.
-Walker in modern terms is that she was the first Black haircare influencer.
-Historically speaking, her status as a Black haircare icon began in the late 1800s when she embarked on an entrepreneurial journey that changed the face of the industry forever.
-She created an industry for women who were underserved and overlooked, and her bravery and innovation led her to being documented as the first self-made woman millionaire in American history.
+Walker in modern terms is that she was a pioneering Black haircare influencer.
+Historically speaking, her status as a Black haircare icon began in the early 1900s, when she embarked on an entrepreneurial journey that changed the face of the industry forever.
+She created an industry for women who were underserved and overlooked, and her bravery and innovation led her to be documented as the first self-made woman millionaire in American history.

-Working with Sundial Brands on preserving Madame C.J.
-Walker’s legacy and estate is A'Lelia Bundles, Walker’s great-great-granddaughter.
-Bundles, a historian, author, and journalist is excited about keeping her family’s history and legacy alive, but also the direction in which the brand is going.
-Here, she chats with Her Agenda about how she got into the family business, and how Sundial’s conscious business ethos is introducing Madame C.J.
+Working with Sundial Brands on preserving Madam C.J.
+Walker’s legacy and the estate is A'Lelia Bundles, Walker’s great-great-granddaughter.
+Bundles, author of On Her Own Ground: The Life and Times of Madam C. J. Walker, the New York Times Notable Book and the nonfiction biography that was the factual inspiration for Self Made, the fictional Netflix series starring Octavia Spencer, is excited about keeping her family’s history and legacy alive, but also the direction in which the brand is going.
+Here, she chats with Her Agenda about how she got into the family business, and how Sundial’s conscious business ethos is introducing Madam C.J.
 Walker to new generations, and more.

 Her Agenda: Tell me about the line that launched early this year and how the product formulations tap into the work that Madam C.J.
 Walker put in.